-- Risk assessments should be completed prior to undertaking all loading tasks; - Ensure that your loading method complies with your loading obligations under the HVNL and the Master Code: - Ensure that all parties are aware of the risks posed by transport activities, even if parties have previously been warned of the risk, or the risk appears obvious. - Conduct regular training to ensure persons engaged by you are following correct loading procedures. - The Heavy Vehicle National Law is concerned with potential harm, not actual harm.
+- Risk assessments should be completed prior to undertaking all loading tasks; - Ensure that your loading method complies with your loading obligations under the HVNL and the Master Code; - Conduct regular training to ensure persons engaged by you are following correct loading procedures. - The Heavy Vehicle National Law is concerned with potential harm, not actual harm.
 An accident or fatality does not have to occur for charges to be brought.